Updated on February 3, 2022, with final outbreak information.

-The Minnesota residents who are part of this outbreak range in age from 7 to 77 years old and reported first experiencing symptoms of a Salmonella infection on dates ranging from August 8, 2021, to September 18, 2021.
+On October 20, 2021, the Minnesota Department of Health issued a news release stating 23 Minnesotans, ranging in age from 7 to 77 years old, said they first experienced symptoms of a Salmonella infection on dates ranging from August 8, 2021, to September 18, 2021.
 Four of them were so sick they needed to be hospitalized.
+Since then, four additional Minnesota cases were confirmed to be part of the outbreak, the state has not yet released information more information about those cases.

 Contact the Pritzker Hageman Salmonella Lawyers Today